 - 6. On construction contracts, BART will independently determine whether a Mentor-Protégé Agreement terminated prior to one year has fulfilled the contractual requirements.
 Generally, if the Agreement is terminated less than six months after it begins, the Contractor will be required to initiate another M-P Agreement in order to fulfill the M-P contractual requirements.
 A Contractor initiating a new M-P Agreement, following a previously terminated one, will need to complete, together with the new Protégé, a new M-P Agreement, a Protégé Initial Form, and a PDP, which will be submitted to BART for its review and approval. - 7.
 The PDP should be submitted to BART for its review and approval.
 The PDP should be submitted to BART for approval after Award but no later than 60 days before the start of the Protégé's scope of work.
-For professional services Mentor-Protégé relationships, the PDP will be submitted to BART at the time of completing the proposed PDP.
 BART will review the PDP to ensure that it is acceptable.
 If BART determines that the M-P Program's requirements and/or the federal guidelines are not being followed, BART may terminate the M-P Agreement or request that the PDP be changed to make it acceptable. - 8.
 The Mentor and Protégé should meet regularly for training, discussion, and other activities which help the Protégé to meet the objectives described in the PDP.
 During their regular meetings, the Mentor and Protégé should cover one or more of the following: - a.
 Review the items contained in the PDP; - b.
 Review existing barriers and identify any new barriers to the Protégé's success; - c.
 Identify activities that help to overcome barriers or to reach a benchmark; - d.
 Set new specific objectives for further improvement, and identify benchmarks that measure reaching the objectives, including a set of specific actions for the Protégé to take by the time of the next meeting; - e.
 Conduct training;